FedRAMP/roadmap/README.md

-- **Protocol** is responsible for oversight of the entire team's work, setting strategy, building 20x, external communications, coordinating with stakeholders, improving the website, and delivering updated FedRAMP requirements.
-This team has **5** individuals, including the Director and Security Director.
+- **Protocol** is responsible for oversight of the entire team's work, setting strategy, building 20x, external communications, coordinating with stakeholders, and delivering updated FedRAMP requirements.
+Protocol also includes the AppDev team responsible for improving the website and marketplace.
+This team has **8** individuals, including the Director and Security Director.

 - **Bastion** focuses on Rev5, including legacy agency authorizations, balancing